 During peak periods, schools may recommend that students use an insect repellent during school hours to protect them from bites.

 Prior to a student applying insect repellent at school, parental consent must be obtained and the school must ensure the student has used the repellent previously with no adverse reactions.
-A written authority for the supply and use of insect repellent template (DOC, 44KB) is available for schools to adopt or adapt for this purpose.
+A written authority for the supply and use of insect repellent template is available for schools to adopt or adapt for this purpose.

 Teachers are not required to apply insect repellent to all students.
 However, school staff should supervise younger students and can provide assistance to students who may be experiencing difficulty in applying the insect repellent.
 Personal insect repellents should only be used in accordance with the manufacturer's recommendations noted on the product.